makototakahara/makototakahara.github.io/_posts/2024-01-08-at-the-top-of-my-bucket-list.md

 Turns out, it was a great investment indeed.
 I had the time of my life, watching a back-and-forth game between Team Japan and Team Netherlands.
 I met some fellow baseball enthusiasts from around the world, explored the city (one year later, I moved to Tokyo!), and went home with an Andrelton Simmons autograph.
 Most importantly, it showed me that travelling for baseball is more than *just* watching baseball.
 It blended together some of my favorite aspect of life - meeting new people, watching baseball, travelling, local food & culture - into one.

 My parents had taken me to a few MLB stadiums in my childhood - Angel Stadium, Dodger Stadium, Petco Park, T-Mobile Park (then known as Safeco Field), and Yankee Stadium.
-So upon returning to North America for college in 2021, I set a goal of visiting the rest of the stadiums before I graduate.
+So upon returning to North America for college in 2021, I set a goal of visiting the rest of the stadiums before graduation.
+And that is how an Instagram post from 2016 inspired a series of life defining trips that have been some of the most memorable days of my life.

 ## Leg 1: Toronto